logixboard/sureql/README.md

 }
 ```

+## Releasing sureql

+Versioning and tagging is all managed with [Semantic
+Release](https://github.com/semantic-release/semantic-release), so assuming commit messages follow
+the expected format, this is fairly hands-off.

 ## Legal

 sureql is released under the ISC License, [the same terms as yesql, which it was originally forked